Test Day

 What to do if you’re unwell, injured, or facing issues that mean you can no longer take your test:

 If you cannot sit your test due to unforeseen circumstances, and it is not possible to rebook, you should let us know.
 If you are within 48 hours of your scheduled test, you may be eligible for Special Consideration.
-You can do so via your online account.
+You can do so using the form in your online account.

 Candidates who cancel their test more than 48 hours ahead and do not rebook will not be matched to UCAS data.
 So, no information will be sent to the institutions they applied to.
 This includes Special Consideration.
 If you have a serious and unexpected reason to cancel your test and can’t sit in either test window, please inform your institution.
 UAT-UK is unable to grant exemptions from our admissions tests in these cases.